zoobab/glar150/README.md

 The old `libzmq` library API is as friendly as a squad of soldiers in unmarked uniforms brandishing shiny AK-74Ms.
 It does the job, yet you don't really want to be there when it happens.
 A much nicer API is [CZMQ](http://czmq.zeromq.org), which hides the cold brutality that is high-performance messaging under a cloak of charm.

+## The World is Our Stage

 One thing CZMQ gives us, which turns out to be really useful in our demo, are *actors*.
 An actor is a thread that you talk to over a ZeroMQ socket.
+It is not a complete operating system like Erlang or Akka actors.
+Yet it is a really neat way of dealing with concurrency.

 Let me give one example of where we need an actor.
 When we run as a console, we talk to a number of Glars (aka the "Robot Army").
 Our UI is simple: take one command line from the user, blast it at the robot army.
 The problem is that `fgets` is blocking.
 What we need is a non-blocking `fgets` that waits for input, and lets us talk to the robot army at the same time.